Curt Casali Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff last season ranked 16th in the big leagues.

-- The Cubs had the 20th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Cubs' 4.01 team ERA ranked 20th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.